Clinical Trials Logo

 Study type: Observational

 P-NENs are classified as functional (F-) or non-functional (NF-) depending on the presence or absence of a clinical hormonal hypersecretion syndrome.
 Moreover, the WHO 2017 classification of pNENs distinguishes between well-differentiated pancreatic neuroendocrine tumors (pNETs) and poorly differentiated pancreatic neuroendocrine carcinomas (pNECs). pNETs are then divided according to a grading scheme based on Ki67 index in pNETs-G1 (Ki67 index ≤3%) and pNETs-G2 (Ki67 index between 4% and 20%). pNECs are all G3, with a Ki67 index >20%.
-Endoscopic ultrasound with fine-needle biopsy (EUS-FNB) demonstrated to be safe and effective for preoperative grading based on Ki-67 proliferative index.
+Endoscopic ultrasound with fine-needle biopsy (EUS-FNB) demonstrated safe and effective preoperative grading based on the Ki-67 proliferative index.
 However, downstaging rate is not neglectable, reaching 15% in a recent metanalysis.
 Moreover, recent whole-exome and whole genome sequencing studies revealed that the mutually exclusive inactivating mutations in death domain-associated protein (DAXX) and/or in α-thalassemia/mental retardation X-linked (ATRX) chromatin remodeling genes are associated with more aggressive disease.
-In a retrospective study, we recently evaluated the correspondence of DAXX/ATRX expression on 41 EUS-FNB samples with corresponding surgical specimens demonstrating a 95.1% (almost perfect agreement, κ = 0.828; p < 0.001) and 92.7% (substantial agreement, κ = 0.626; p < 0.001) concordance for DAXX and ATRX expression, respectively.
+In a retrospective study, the investigators recently evaluated the correspondence of DAXX/ATRX expression on 41 EUS-FNB samples with corresponding surgical specimens demonstrating a 95.1% (almost perfect agreement, κ = 0.828; p < 0.001) and 92.7% (substantial agreement, κ = 0.626; p < 0.001) concordance for DAXX and ATRX expression, respectively.
 This study aims to evaluate the potential clinical/prognostic role of DAXX/ATRX expression as implementation of the currently used Ki67-based grading, evaluated on EUS-FNB samples in a prospective cohort of patients with NF-pNETs

 NCT ID: NCT06402695 Recruiting - Clinical trials for Neuroendocrine Tumors